 If you have a knack for writing, but not designing, consider outsourcing the design process to a professional.
 You can easily hire someone through Upwork, Elance, and Fiverr.

-Yes, creating your new Ebook takes a lot of planning, organizing and, yes, writing.
-Luckily, there are resources and tools to help you create, launch, and market your Ebook within your budget.
-Have more tips?
-Leave us a comment below.
+Yes, creating your new eBook takes a lot of planning, organizing and, yes, writing.
+Luckily, there are resources and tools to help you create, launch, and market your eBook within your budget.